Bridges Investment Management Inc. Grows Stock Position in Generac Holdings Inc. (NYSE:GNRC)

 Bridges Investment Management Inc. increased its position in shares of Generac Holdings Inc. (NYSE:GNRC – Get Rating) by 9.7% during the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
 The firm owned 31,513 shares of the technology company’s stock after buying an additional 2,784 shares during the quarter.
 Bridges Investment Management Inc.’s holdings in Generac were worth $5,614,000 at the end of the most recent reporting period.

 Several other institutional investors have also recently made changes to their positions in the company.
 Glenview Trust Co raised its position in shares of Generac by 2.2% during the 2nd quarter.
 Glenview Trust Co now owns 1,869 shares of the technology company’s stock valued at $393,000 after buying an additional 41 shares during the period.
 Lazard Asset Management LLC raised its position in shares of Generac by 14.7% during the 2nd quarter.
 Lazard Asset Management LLC now owns 344 shares of the technology company’s stock valued at $71,000 after buying an additional 44 shares during the period.
-Meiji Yasuda Life Insurance Co raised its position in Generac by 3.4% in the first quarter.
-Meiji Yasuda Life Insurance Co now owns 1,448 shares of the technology company’s stock valued at $430,000 after purchasing an additional 48 shares during the period.
-Douglas Lane & Associates LLC raised its position in Generac by 4.6% in the second quarter.
-Douglas Lane & Associates LLC now owns 1,128 shares of the technology company’s stock valued at $238,000 after purchasing an additional 50 shares during the period.
+Meiji Yasuda Life Insurance Co raised its position in shares of Generac by 3.4% during the 1st quarter.
+Meiji Yasuda Life Insurance Co now owns 1,448 shares of the technology company’s stock valued at $430,000 after buying an additional 48 shares during the period.
+Douglas Lane & Associates LLC raised its position in shares of Generac by 4.6% during the 2nd quarter.
+Douglas Lane & Associates LLC now owns 1,128 shares of the technology company’s stock valued at $238,000 after buying an additional 50 shares during the period.
 Finally, Tilia Fiduciary Partners Inc. raised its position in Generac by 8.0% in the second quarter.
 Tilia Fiduciary Partners Inc. now owns 706 shares of the technology company’s stock valued at $155,000 after purchasing an additional 52 shares during the period.
 Hedge funds and other institutional investors own 88.71% of the company’s stock.

 Insider Buying and Selling at Generac